 Alfred Kinsey is known as the "father of the sexual revolution" because of the creation of the sexuality scale.
 Sexuality does not fit into two strict categories: homosexual or heterosexual.
-With this object in view, the Kinsey scale was created to demonstrate it.
-Sexuality is fluid, being able to transform over time which is the opinion Kinsey had.
+To demonstrate this, Kinsey developed the scale that bears his name.
+Kinsey believed sexuality to be fluid and capable of changing over time.

 Numerous sexual practices, not previously discussed, have been made public thanks to Kinsey.
-The Kinsey scale development created a real sensation in the sphere of sexual identity.
+The Kinsey scale created a real sensation in the field of sexual identity.

 The Kinsey scale was developed by Alfred Kinsey in 1948.
 In fact, it was a scale from heterosexuality to homosexuality, instead of describing people as having a homosexual, heterosexual, or bisexual sexual orientation.